andrejtrindade/star-splore/scraper/README.md

 Starting from the directory where this `README.md` is, files are located on the following subdirectries:

 - `scripts`: that's where the python scripts are located.
+- `adjustments`: files used by the scripts to "manually" adjust some info for the lua result file.
 - `temp`: temporary files will be created here.
 - `results`: result files will be created here.
 - `carts`: carts will optionally be downloaded here, in .p8.png format.